lbohnsac/quay-api/README.md

 A successful deletion will return the deleted uuid.

 # Namespace auto-pruning (Current user)
-> Auto-pruning policies the current user are available since quay v3.10.0
+> Auto-pruning policies for the current user are available since quay `v3.10.0`
 >
-> **The current user is the user who created the bearer token in use**
+> **The current user is the user who created the bearer token in use.**
 >
 > There can only be one policy at a time.